 Use your existing connections

-Consider those people you already know, such as family and friends, past colleagues and tutors.
-They can all help you build your network by putting you in touch with relevant people.
+Consider those people you already know, such as family and friends, past colleagues, and tutors.
+They could all help you build your network by putting you in touch with relevant people.
 And because your new contacts will have come through people you know and trust, you might find it a bit easier to get in touch with them.

 Get yourself out there

 Sounds obvious, but one of the best ways to extend your network is to meet people, face-to-face where possible.
 Think about attending local events and talks, joining a club or volunteering through sites like Do-it.
-Make an effort to introduce yourself, strike up a conversation and you might just end up with a job referral, work experience opportunity or valuable mentor.
+Try to introduce yourself, strike up a conversation and you might just end up with a job referral, work experience opportunity or valuable mentor.

-If you’ve found out about someone who does a job you’d like to do, find ways to contact them through social media.
-Try contacting people through their social media accounts such as LinkedIn or join discussion groups.
+If you’ve found out about someone who does a job you’d like to do, find ways to contact them.
+Try contacting people through their professional network accounts such as LinkedIn or join discussion groups.
 Commenting on articles or posts is also a good way to establish connections; with authors often keen to carry on conversations with their audiences.
 You can boost your LinkedIn profile with these top tips.

 Use the right etiquette

 Be clear about the kind of response you want.
 Are you looking for advice or information?
 Do you want to know about upcoming jobs, or the details of a contact of theirs?
 Do you want to meet them?
-A focused, concise and respectful request is more likely to generate a helpful reply.
-Be persistent, but leave enough time (usually a week or so) between each follow-up.
+A focused, concise, and respectful request is more likely to generate a helpful reply.
+Be persistent but leave enough time (usually a week or so) between each follow-up.
 Try to show respect for the person’s time.
-These tactics for approaching contacts module will give you more guidance on networking etiquette.
+Our tactics for approaching contacts tool provides more guidance on networking etiquette.

 Remember that networking is a two-way street